STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 • Plant vigor

-By collecting data on these key performance indicators (KPIs) at a regular frequency, you can begin to make correlations about cause and effect.
+By collecting data on these key performance indicators (KPIs) regularly, you can begin to make correlations about cause and effect.
 And ultimately, how potent, productive, or even how vulnerable a cultivar may be to disease and pests.

 Crop Steering Technology

-To dig deeper into the concept of crop steering, and to get guidance on how to implement these techniques into your operation, download our Growers Guide to Crop Steering.
+To dig deeper into the concept of crop steering and get guidance on implementing these techniques into your operation, download our Growers Guide to Crop Steering.
 Developed with leading industry experts, it will provide you with the knowledge and key parameters necessary to begin experimenting with crop steering!

 Related Posts